ImageMagick/ImageMagick-Windows/Readme.md

 ### Build configure.exe

 One of the folders that was created in the previous step is called `VisualMagick` and this folder contains a folder called `configure`.
-This folder contains a solution `configure.2019.sln`.
-Open this solution with Visual Studio and start a `Release` build of the project.
+This folder contains the solution file `configure.2019.sln` for the latest 2019 version of Visual Studio, and `configure.sln` for older versions.
+Open one of those and start a `Release` build of the project.
 This will create a file called `configure.exe` in the folder.
 Running this program will start a Wizard that allows configuration of ImageMagick and its individual components.

 ### Build ImageMagick